SangheonYi/OCRTTS-for-android/README.md

 ## Feature
 ### image convert to text
-* Multiple images(jpg, gif, png) picked from android system UI app convert to text.
+* Multiple images(.jpg, .gif, .png) picked from app convert to text.
-* When you want to save file, first create txt file or select txt file by picker.
+* When you want to save file, first create .txt file or select .txt file by picker.
 * Conversion result text will be saved when app end.
 * When converting is too long, you can stop the application and next time you can continue the conversion from next page you stopped.
 * You can check stopped page.